SilenZcience/cat_win/ARGUMENTS.md

 The Editor will not save Changes automatically.
 Files will be saved with the text Encoding defined by <a href="#enc">enc=X, enc&#42889;X</a>.
 Note that ^c (Ctrl-c) is reserved for the KeyboardInterrupt meaning that it will stop the entire Program instantly.
+The Auto-Indendation Feature can be turned on in the config menu using the `editor_auto_indent` element.
+The Indendation when using Auto-Indendation can be configured in the config menu (<a href="#config">--config, --config</a>) using `editor_indentation`.
 On Windows this Feature uses the [windows-curses](https://pypi.org/project/windows-curses/) Module.
 The currently supported Key bindings are as follows: